Pragmatic-Works/Pragmatic-Works-K12-Platform/README.md

 * varSecondaryColorFill - #5b5b5b
 * varSecondaryTextColor - #FFFFFF
 * varReadingRequireParentSig - true or false (do you require a parent sign off on the Reading Log application?

+Open each app that you want to put into teams and click Publish to Teams.
+Select the Channel you want to publish and click Save.